 Vision, Ethos and Values

-Aligned to our Christian foundation, our vision is driven by our belief that everyone has the potential to succeed and was developed through conversations with members of the school community and through observing school life.
+Aligned to our Christian foundation, our vision is driven by our belief that everyone has the potential to succeed.
+Reflecting our ethos, hinged around our ‘family feel’ school at the heart of the community, our vision was developed through observing school life and conversations with members of the school community.

 Living, Learning and Growing Together

 Through living, learning and growing together we nurture each individual’s uniqueness and potential so that they may enjoy life in all its fullness.

 Our vision is brought to life through three Bible stories which help show us how we can live, learn and grow together.